 Scope of Study

 Subject Terms: alcohol abuse, drug abuse, drug treatment, health care services, health insurance, intervention, mental health, substance abuse, substance abuse treatment, treatment programs

 Geographic Coverage: United States

 Universe: State laws require certain substance abuse treatment programs to report all of their admissions and discharges to the State.
 In all States, treatment programs receiving any public funds are required to provide the data on both publicly and privately funded clients.
 In some States, programs that do not receive public funds are required to provide data as well.
 On the other hand, there are some instances in which information is provided only for clients whose treatment is funded through public monies.
 TEDS collects this data from the States on all admissions and discharges aged 12 or older.
 TEDS-D presents data on the discharges, as well as the data for the discharges that was collected at admission.

 Data Collection Notes:

-Several limitations to the data exist and should be noted prior to using the TEDS files:
+Several limitations to the data exist and should be noted:

 The TEDS system is admission-based, and therefore TEDS admissions and discharges do not represent individuals.
 For example, an individual admitted to and discharged from treatment twice within a calendar year would be counted as two admissions and two discharges.